-RCW 28B.77.230 requires public and independent institutions and private career schools to collaborate through a WSAC-convened work group and develop transparent policies and practices to award academic credit for prior learning.
-In addition, RCW 28B.10.057 requires that each institution of higher education adopt a policy to award academic credit for military training applicable to the student's certificate or degree requirements.
+RCW 28B.77.230 requires public and independent institutions and private career schools to collaborate through a WSAC-convened workgroup and develop transparent policies and practices to award academic credit for prior learning.
+Also, RCW 28B.10.057 requires that each institution of higher education adopt a policy to award academic credit for military training and submit the policy to the ACPL workgroup.
+Institutions must also maintain a list of military experience and training for which academic credit has been awarded

-Accordingly, the Academic Credit for Prior Learning work group created sample policies based on national research and effective practices, and offers them for adaption and adoption by institutions.
-All institutions - public, private and proprietary -are encouraged to consider adoption of these policies so that standards relating to assessing and awarding credit for prior learning may be comparable for students at all institutions of higher education in the state, increasing transferability and portability.
+The Academic Credit for Prior Learning workgroup created sample policies based on national research and effective practices.
+The workgroup offers them for adaption and adoption by institutions.
+All institutions-public, private and proprietary-are encouraged to consider adoption of these policies so that standards relating to assessing and awarding credit for prior learning may be comparable for students at all institutions of higher education in the state, increasing transferability and portability.

-It is important to note is that, although there may be variations across the state, all policies, processes and practices should align with NWCCU standards, WACTC-adopted guidelines, other system-level guidelines, and institutional policies.
+Although there may be variations across the state, all policies, processes, and practices should align with Washington State statutes, NWCCU standards, system-level guidelines, and institutional policies.